LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     gem 'rest-client'
     ```

-1. Install dependencies (Ruby gems):
+1. To install dependencies (Ruby gems), run the following in terminal:

     ```bash
     # from project root directory
     bundle
     ```

-1. To add references to the installed dependencies and Ruby modules, add the following to the top of `./get_analytics_data.rb`:
+1. To add references to the installed dependencies and Ruby modules, add the following to `./get_analytics_data.rb`.
+This code must remain at the top of the file.

     ```ruby
     require 'base64'